-The Dufrocq School returns to in-person class Monday
+The Dufrocq School returns to in-person classes Monday

 Latest Weather Blog

-The Dufrocq School returns to in-person class Monday
+The Dufrocq School returns to in-person classes Monday

 BATON ROUGE - As capital area schools continue to navigate the pandemic, the East Baton Rouge Parish School System continues to announce a series of related closures and reopenings.